Nursing and Caregiving Jobs in Germany

 If you are seriously looking for a nursing job in Germany, you should refer to our Guide for Foreign Jobseekers for additional information on work related topics such as government employment projects for foreigners or instructions on how to apply for a job in Germany as well as for links to public employment agencies and independent job portals.

 Many foreign job seekers use international recruitment agencies to find work and arrange the necessary formalities for them.
 However, if you meet all qualification requirements for a nursing job in Germany (you can take a language proficiency examination in your home country) it should not be too difficult to manage it all by yourself.
 Remember, Germany needs tens of thousands of foreign nurses and caregivers.
 So, don’t be shy to apply for a nursing job in Germany through a German-based employment agency or directly with a potential employer.
-Some employers may even offer you a signing bonus of up to 3,000 Euros that you probably won’t get from an employment agency.
+Some employers may even offer you a signing bonus of around 3,000 Euros that you probably won’t get from an employment agency.

 Nursing Jobs in Germany FAQs